OCA/sale-workflow/sale_planner_calendar/readme/USAGE.rst

 #.
 You can change the salesperson assigned to events related to a period of time by using
    the wizard *Reassignment of salesperson*.

+   #.
+By checking the options "Assign New Salesperson To Partner" and "Unsuscribe Old
+      Salesperson" the old salesperson of the partner will be unsubscribed from the mail followers.